|

 no treatment for mental and/or psychological disorders of any type.

-DTI is an equal
+ADMISSIONS DTI is an equal

 opportunity institution and admits applicants without regard to race